 How about helper handles?
 Interestingly, the All-Clad D5 12-inch skillet does not have a helper handle:

-This is interesting because the All-Clad D3 12-inch skillet does have a helper handle, as well as most of All-Clad's other lines.
+This is interesting because the All-Clad D3 12-inch skillet does have a helper handle, as do 12-inch skillets in most of All-Clad's other lines.

 A helper handle is a great asset on a large skillet, as they can be heavy when filled with food.
 The Demeyere Industry 5 12.5-inch skillet has a helper handle, as shown here: